maikuITA/DigitalPlot/README.md

 ```bash
 composer install
 ```

 ### 2. Configure database

 Edit the database settings in the following file:
 ```
 DIGITALPLOT/Progetto/Utility/config.php
 ```
-Be sure to set your host, database name, username, and password.<br>
+Be sure to set your host, database name, username, and password properly.<br>

 ### 3. Enjoy our application